Exact Optimality of Communication-Privacy-Utility Tradeoffs in Distributed Mean Estimation: Main Results

 In this section, we demonstrate that the $k$-closest encoding consistently yields an unbiased scheme for any rotationally symmetric codebook.
 To be more specific, for any given spherically symmetric codebook $U^M$, there exists a scalar $r_k$ that ensures that the $k$-closest encoding with $r_k U^M = (r_kU_1, \dots, r_kU_M)$ is unbiased.
 Let $T_k(v, U^M) = \{m: U_m \mbox{ is one of the $k$-closest}\}$, and without loss of generality, let us assume $v = e_1$.
 Then,

-where we assume an integer $k$ for the sake of simplicity.
+where $\E{\sum U_m} = 0$ due to rotationally symmetric codebook and we assume an integer $k$ for the sake of simplicity.
 Since the codebook is rotationally symmetric and we pick $k$-closest vectors toward $v=e_1$, each codeword $U_m\in T_k(e_1, U^M)$ is symmetric in all directions other than $v=e_1$.
 Thus, in expectation, the decoded vector is aligned with $e_1$, and there exists $r_k$ such that

 For a rotationally symmetric simplex codebook, where $U_m = As_m$ for a uniform random orthogonal matrix $A$, we have an (almost) analytic formula. \begin{lemma} Normalization constant $r_k$ for $\texttt{RRSC}(k)$ is